New Russia Barometer XIV Questionnaire

 Somewhat agree 4

 E2.
-On the whole, are you very satisfied, fairly satisfied, not very satisfied, or not at all satisfied with the way democracy works in our country?
+On the whole, are you very satisfied, fairly satisfied, not very satisfied,

 1. Very satisfied